sswatson/raidocs-vscode/README.md

 # raidocs README

-The raidocs extension provides tools to support documentation authors at RelationalAI.
+The raidocs extension provides tools to support documentation authors at RAI.

 ## Snippets